 Alex Theophilus

 I have always wanted to make the transition into research.
-I enjoy learning, and during the COVID-19 pandemic, I learned to play the piano and clarinet again and became interested in the relationship between music and wellbeing, inspiring me to draft the research proposal for this project.
+I enjoy learning, and during the COVID-19 pandemic, I learned to play the piano again and became interested in the relationship between music and wellbeing, inspiring me to draft the research proposal for this project.?

-I have really enjoyed the first year of my PhD journey and since starting I have presented and chaired at a variety of conferences, both in College and further afield.
+I have really enjoyed the first year of my PhD journey and since starting I have presented and chaired at a variety of events and conferences, both in College and further afield.
+In 2025, this included a short exchange at the Kungliga Musikhögskolan in Stockholm, Sweden, and presenting at the SEMPRE annual conference in Manchester.

 In my free time, I enjoy walking, learning Spanish, travelling and exploring, playing and listening to music, and my new fascination – horse riding!